 A15.
 Special purpose financial statements may or may not be prepared in accordance with a financial reporting framework for which the going concern basis of accounting is relevant (e.g., the going concern basis of accounting is not relevant for some financial statements prepared on a tax basis in particular jurisdictions).

-Depending on the applicable financial reporting framework used in the preparation of the special purpose financial statements, the description in the auditor's report of management's responsibilities Prelating to going concern may need to be adapted as necessary.
-The description in the auditor's report of the auditor's responsibilities may also need to be adapted as necessary depending on how SSA 570 (Revised) applies in the circumstances of the engagement.
+18 Depending on the applicable financial reporting framework used in the preparation of the special purpose financial statements, the description in the auditor's report of management's responsibilities may also need to be adapted as necessary depending on how SSA 570 (Revised) applies in the circumstances of the engagement.